CAEPSkip to content Skip to main navigation

 Office of Accreditation and Assessment

 Teachers College programs for the initial and advanced preparation of teachers at the master’s level, for the preparation of school counselors at the master’s level, for the preparation of school psychologists at the master’s and doctoral levels, and for the preparation of school building and district administrators at the master’s and doctoral levels are accredited by the Council for the Accreditaion of Educator Preparation (CAEP).
 However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, relicensure, or other purposes.

 Council for the Accreditation of Educator Preparation (CAEP)

 Washington, DC 20036

-Teachers College has been accredited by NCATE since 2005.
+Teachers College has been accredited by CAEP (previously known as NCATE) since 2005.
 The next evaluation visit is scheduled for Spring 2020.

 Annual Reporting Measures